The port ENSIndexer listens on for HTTP requests.

 # The rate limit is the maximum number of requests per second that can be made

-# For private RPC endpoints, the rate limit can be set to higher values,
+# to the RPC endpoint.
+For private (paid) RPC endpoints, the rate limit can be

-# depending on the capacity of the endpoint.
-For example, 500 rps.
+# set to higher values, depending on the capacity of the endpoint.

 # will be applied.